Contact Tracing, Risk, and What You Need to Know

 - Had direct contact with bodily fluids.

-NOTE: Even if you receive a negative test result, you must still complete the 14-day self-isolation period.
+NOTE: Even if you receive a negative test result, you must continue to self-monitor for symptoms for 10 days.

 If you have been identified as a case or a high-risk contact, you may receive a text message (SMS) from the Eastern Ontario Health Unit (EOHU).
 Reaching cases and contacts via text message (SMS) helps the EOHU to expand their contact tracing capacity by allowing them to collect important information and provide early intervention instructions (e.g. for self-isolation, testing, etc).
 You can help our case and contact management team and reduce the spread of the virus by providing the information requested and following all instructions.